Effective Date: 04/26/21

 CA/N investigation records:

-Section 210.150(3), RSMo, allows the subject of a report access to the family record, and allows the subject to designate an attorney or name a designee in his/her behalf.
+Section 210.150.2(4-5), 210.150.3(2-3) RSMo. allows the alleged perpetrator(s) and the alleged victim(s) to receive copies of the investigative record, and allows the alleged perpetrator(s) and the alleged victim(s)to designate an attorney or name a designee in his/her behalf.
 The name of the CA/N reporter must not be released.
-A written authorization from the subject is required to share information with an attorney or designee unless the information falls under Supreme Court Rule 123.08 which requires the Children’s Division and the juvenile officer to provide access to records and information within specific time frames without a formal discovery request.
+A written authorization from the alleged perpetrator(s), the alleged victim(s), or the parent(s) or guardian(s) of an alleged victim child, if the victim is still a minor or legally incompetent, is required to share information with an attorney or designee unless the information falls under Supreme Court Rule 123.08 which requires the Children’s Division and the juvenile officer to provide access to records and information within specific time frames without a formal discovery request.
 Within ten (10) days of the protective custody hearing or within fourteen (14) days of the filing of the petition or motion to modify, the Children’s Division and juvenile officer must allow for certain records to be made available to all parties.
 The records may include the following and should be relevant to the allegations in the petition:

 - Medical records of the juvenile;